Case Studies

 The Spanish brand takes it one step further, and incorporates product UGC galleries, meaning shoppers are able to see filtered content, tailored to the brand they are browsing at the given time.
 Maquillalia seduces with a user-friendly interface, boosting sales and increasing conversion rate, all the while creating a sense of community.

-Dutch garden brand Weltevree jumped on the UGC bandwagon in 2020 and currently feature UGC galleries on their homepage, as well as their community and product pages.
+Dutch garden brand Weltevree jumped on the UGC bandwagon in 2020 and currently features UGC galleries on their homepage, as well as their community and product pages.
 Thanks to Weltevree’s User Generated Content examples, plant parents around the world are able to put their green thumbs to good use with a UGC enhanced shopping journey.

 Have you ever wanted to completely redesign your living room but could not quite find the perfect piece of furniture?
 Just take a scroll through ScS’ User Generated Content examples, and you’ll be hankering to redecorate your entire house.
 With high-ticket items such as furniture, turning browsers into shoppers can be a challenging task.
-This is where UGC has helped ScS provide the inspiration needed to make the purchase.
-Their stylish galleries show their customers’ photos of ScS sofas in their homes, giving an intimate touch to the shopping journey as users can see the items in different interiors that may correspond to their own.

 Health is wealth!
-And nothing inspires a healthy lifestyle quite like the sense of community.
+And nothing inspires a healthy lifestyle quite like a sense of community.
 As difficult as navigating the health and wellness industry can seem, Naturitas is offering a helping hand by featuring UGC on their website to guide you in this journey and boy oh boy, does their gallery look amazing.

 From natural supplements to fresh produce and organic cosmetics, Naturitas promotes a mindful and healthy lifestyle, alongside an army of inspiring customers.
 Not every UGC gallery has to feature makeup, clothes, and accessories after all.
 People love to see pictures of clever snack ideas or recipes, and if you’re lucky, they may stop at the store on their way home to pick up your product!

-Naturitas’ User Generated Content integrations are a great example of how consumer content can add value across multiple different areas of an eCommerce website.
-There are UGC galleries on their homepage, product pages, category pages and on a dedicated lookbook style community page that allows users to filter between User Generated Content examples of recipes, supplements, or seeing all content categories at once.
-Take a look at our case study with Naturitas to learn more about how the Flowbox UGC platform has helped them to realise the potential of their online community.
+There are UGC galleries on their homepage, product pages, category pages and on a dedicated lookbook-style community page that allows users to filter between User Generated Content examples of recipes, and supplements, or see all content categories at once.

 In a way, implementing UGC on their website creates an artist space, which allows the community to exchange their work and help guide a well-informed purchase.
 For more information about how this brand is successfully leveraging Flowbox as part of their marketing strategy take a look at our Casanova Foto case study.